Role: Casual Cricket Coach – Summer Camp Programme

 At the Derbyshire Cricket Foundation (DCF) we are committed to ensuring that cricket is accessible, safe, and welcoming to all, and to the principles of equality of opportunity.
 We aim to ensure that no individual is discriminated against on the grounds of any of the protected characteristics outlined in the Equality Act, 2010; age, gender, gender reassignment, marital or civil partner status, disability, race, colour, ethnic or national origin, religion/belief or sexual orientation.
 In line with these commitments we will seek to recruit a diverse workforce of high quality, high performing individuals who have the specific competencies (qualifications/knowledge, skills, experience and behaviours) required for defined roles which will support achievement of our mission, strategy, and business plan.
 All applicants will have equality of opportunity during our selection processes, and decisions will solely be based on an individual’s ability to meet the requirements of the role.
 All applying candidates will be required to complete the DCF Equal Opportunities Monitoring Form.

-To apply, please complete the online application form and if you have any queries about the role ahead of applying, please contact Richard Wood – Managing Director at richard.wood@dcfcricket.com
+If you have any queries about the role ahead of applying, please contact Jack Richardson – Club and Community Cricket Officer at jack.richardson@dcfcricket.com